spyros214/Airflow-Based-Weather-Data-Pipeline/README.md

 # Airflow-Based Weather Data Pipeline
-A fully automated **data engineering project** that ingests weather data from a public API, cleans and validates it, and stores it in a **PostgreSQL data warehouse** — orchestrated by **Apache Airflow**.
+A fully automated **data engineering project** that ingests weather data from a public API, cleans and validates it, and stores it in a **PostgreSQL data warehouse**, orchestrated by **Apache Airflow**.

 ## Overview
 This project demonstrates a real-world **ETL pipeline** built using modern data engineering tools.